Gaza babies die from winter cold, say medics and families

 Completely destitute and repeatedly displaced by the Israel-Hamas war, the Batran family live in a makeshift tent made of worn-out blankets and fabric

-Noura, the mother of Palestinian infant Jumaa Al Batran, who died of hypothermia after living in a tent with his displaced family, shows his belongings at their tent, in Deir Al Balah in the central Gaza Strip, on December 29, 2024. — Reuters
+Noura, the mother of Palestinian infant Jumaa Al Batran, who died of hypothermia after living in a tent with his displaced family.
+Photo: Reuters

 Yahya Al Batran clutched the tiny clothes of his dead newborn son Jumaa, just days after the baby died from the cold in their tent in war-torn Gaza.